Zlobin/es-ajax/README.md

 Tests are performed using "mocha", "sinon", "expect" libraries, PhantomJS as a browser and "karma" as a server.
 Run `npm test`.

-## Building the documentation

-You can use JSDoc comments found within the source code.

 ## Minifying

 You can grab minified versions of es-ajax from /dist path after running `webpack`.